 There's plenty to do around Avalon, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Topsail Steamer, High Dune Baking Company, and Paradise Pool and Spa.
+Explore popular things to do in the area, including High Dune Baking Company, Knuckle Sandwich Deli, and Court House Fitness.

 | Name | Category | Distance | Reviews |